frederic-perez/AmE-dictionary/dictionary.md

 __chafe__ _v_ :five::shit: (chafes, chafed, chafing) _Her bare ankles chafing against the tops of her tennis shoes._
 __chaffed__ _v_
 __chagrin__ (chagrined) :four: A feeling of vexation, marked by disappointment or humiliation. _Syn_ annoyance, irritation, vexation, exasperation _To my chagrin, he was nowhere to be seen._
+__chagrin__ _She later rooted for the Universiity of Texas, much to the chagrin of her husband and son, both alumni of rival schools._
 __chaise__
 __chalkboard__ _n_
 __champ__ :two::shit: Champion?